Energy & Utilities

 How Technology Is Used — and Where Impact Is Realized

-In energy and utilities, technology supports both critical operations and strategic transformation.
-Decisions across key domains compound over time, shaping resilience, efficiency, and trust.
+In energy and utilities, systems support both day-to-day operations and long-term transformation.
+Decisions across core domains shape resilience and efficiency.

 Operational Platforms and Core Systems